nickmmark/ecmo-calculations/README.md

 Thus instead of using Hagen-Pousille, it is more accurate to ***empirically measure the performance of each cannula***.
 Each manufacturer provides the measured flow/pressure curves for each cannula.
 As a clinician it is necessary to consult the different cannula pressure/flow curves to determine the expected pressure drop and flow acheivable with a given ECMO configuration.
 Unfortunately this requires finding & consulting many different PDFs to find the necessary information, especially if comparing multiple possible cannula configurations.

-I made a simple web app that combines all the data together, making it easier to compare different cannula and determine the expected flows/pressure drops.
+I made a simple web app that combines all the data together, making it easier to compare different cannula and determine the expected flows/pressure drops:

 ![](https://github.com/nickmmark/ecmo-calculations/blob/main/ECMO_cannula_calculator_v1_demo.gif)